python/cpython/Doc/library/dis.rst

    the disassembled code object.

    If *current_offset* is not None, it refers to an instruction offset in the disassembled code.
-Setting this means :meth:`dis` will display a "current instruction" marker against the specified opcode.
+Setting this means :meth:`.dis` will display a "current instruction" marker against the specified opcode.

    .. classmethod:: from_traceback(tb)